aspuru-guzik-group/funsies/recipes/silly/README.md

 Here, we have a [funsies-based implementation](./mergesort.py) of the mergesort algorithm, using recursion.
-This is quite possibly the least efficient way to sort a list of integers,[^1] but it does demonstrate quite effectively dynamic DAG generation.
+This is quite possibly the least efficient way to sort a list of integers (parallel though! 😁), but it does demonstrate quite effectively dynamic DAG generation.
 The attached script will sort a random list of 120 integers, which requires 7 nested workflows, all generated recursively and dynamically.
-The final graph [is rather interesting.](./mergesort.pdf)
+The final graph [is rather interesting.](./graph.pdf)

 The main challenge in this toy example is that we have to terminate our recursions without explicitly extracting the funsies data (for euhm